xyproto/vt100/README.md

 * Can detect letters, arrow keys and space.
 F12 and similar keys are not supported (they are supported by VT220 but not VT100).
 * Resizing the terminal when using the Canvas struct may cause artifacts, for a brief moment.
 * Holding down a key may trigger key repetition which may speed up the main loop.
+* As an exception, pgup and pgdown are supported.

 ### Simple use